Capitol Place

 Security presence is strongly supported: at least 16 current listing remarks explicitly state building security (quotes include '24-hour security', '24/7 security', '24-hr security', and '24/7 security and video surveillance').
 Evidence appears across many agent remarks and matches historical MLS checkbox prevalence (14/20), indicating a real building-level security service rather than isolated copy/paste.

-I searched for references to patrol service or roving security.
-The listings repeatedly mention 24/7 security, front desk staff, and video surveillance, but not security patrol.
+I searched for language indicating a patrol service or roving security presence.
+The listings repeatedly mention 24/7 security, front desk staff, and video surveillance, but not patrols.

 No analysis available